Stay Snatched

 raw pork neck bones in a glass bowl

-How to Make Southern Pork Neck Bones
+How to Make Pork Neck Bones

 Detailed measurements and full instructions can be found in the recipe card at the bottom of this post.